HCHogan/hhc/docs/typeclass.md

 The tree diagram provided seems to use a convention where `(d-Text-List d_param)` constructs the necessary combined dictionary information for `print-tuple2`, or `print-tuple2` is less generic than assumed above.
 The structure `P (A B)` suggests `A` is a function applied to `B`, and `P` is applied to the result of that.

 The `length x` part is simplified in this final tree, showing `length` applied to `x`.
 It's assumed that `length :: [a] -> Int` is either non-overloaded here or its dictionary passing is handled separately/implicitly.

+## Extensions
+This implementation of typeclass can be extended in a number of ways to both improve the generated code and increase the expressiveness of the type system.

+### Class Hierarchy
+When class sets for type variables are constructed, contexts implied by the superclass relation can be removed.

+### Default Method Declaration
+This requires only that default definition bound to a variable during dictionary construction and placed into any dictionary in which the method is unspecified by the instance declaration.

+### Typing Recursive Definitions
+Mutually recursive definitions can be understood as tupling of functions.

+### Reducing Constant Dictionaries
+Local functions which are inferred to have a overloaded type may only be used at only one overloading.

+### Overloading Methods

+### User Supplied Signatures

+### Monomorphism Restriction